dmastrop/c11_AWS3_infra_with_python_wrapper_multiple_boto3_gitlab_pipeline_VPS/README.md

-## UPDATES: Summary of benchmark findings for module 2 (mutli-processing and multi-threading)
+## UPDATES: BENCHMARKING part1: Summary of benchmark findings for module 2 (mutli-processing and multi-threading)
 The key variables are num_processes, chunk_size and max_workers (number of threads).
 Some general early findings are listed below:

 I ran a lot of benchmark tests.
 The number of processes is always adjusted to accommodate the chunk_size so the number of processes does not come into play.
 I even ran model 3 which adds dummy processes and they don't appear to slow things down in terms of strict process overhead.
 The key is the chunk_size relative to the the max_workers (number of threads).
 If the chunk_size is greater than the  number of threads the performance gets much worse (about 6.5 mintues vs. 9.5 minutes)     If the number of threads is equal to the chunk_size the performance is better.
 It does not improve or get worse if chunk size is reduced less than the number of threads (in other words the idle threads don't have a determinantal effect on overall time).